 Paris Budget Travel Tip: Free Attractions

-Do you know who the show stopper of Paris city is ?
+Do you know who the show stopper of Paris city is?
 It is indeed – the Eiffel Tower.
-So, hit the roads and head towards this marvelous structure.
+So, hit the roads and head towards this marvellous structure.
 A unique fact about Paris is that the Government hasn’t permitted construction of a structure taller than the Eiffel Tower in central Paris.

 This gives you a distinct view of the wonder from most places around the city.
 You can also watch the twinkling lights every hour during the evenings that illuminate the Eiffel Tower setting up an exhilarating show.